bejker123/InteractionManager/README.md

 ![Screenshot of the Interactions Menu, showing the available options.](res/interactions_menu_screenshot.png)

 Interaction Manager is a client side mod allowing you to toggle certain block and mob interactions.
+By default, vanilla behaviour is preserved.

 ### Simply Enable or Disable
 - Shovels creating paths